.jpg)

 Stand-alone stores

 Let’s talk about Apple again for a moment.
 Another way Apple has managed to foster so much brand loyalty is through their stand-alone stores.
 When you sell your product in a big-box store, you’re at the mercy of relying on ill-informed sales associates to answer questions about your products.
 With stand-alone stores, however, you have the advantage of training sales associates to be experts in only your products.
 Consumers will then go to these stores to get questions answered and to receive service.
-Stand-alone stores also represent a physical space where enthusiasts can congregate, perhaps even encouraging new consumers to get excited about the product, as well.
+Stand-alone stores also represent a physical space where enthusiasts can congregate.
+This can even encourage new consumers to get excited about the product, as well.

 Student discounts